Egg in Vinegar Experiment

 Don’t have time to do all of these experiments?
 Use your critical thinking skills and lessons learned from this experiment to predict what you think will happen.
 Create your hypothesis then do some research to see the answer when you have time, either by experimenting yourself or reading about experiments done by others.

 Rubber Eggs with a Halloween Twist – Monster Eyes!

 Looking for a fun twist on this activity for Halloween?
 Why not make a bowl of Monster Eyes!
 The kids LOVED this Halloween Egg in Vinegar project.

-Looking for even more exciting egg science?
+Looking for even more exciting egg science and STEM activities?
 Why not try:

 Creating an Egg Crystal Geode (so gorgeous!)

 Or check out all of our Egg Science Projects for even more inspiration!

 Naked Egg – Egg in Vinegar Science Experiment